knaw-huc/lenticular-lens/readme.md

 | Prefix        | `PREFIX`          | `prefix` (The prefix)     |
 | Suffix        | `SUFFIX`          | `suffix` (The suffix)     |

-### Lenses
+### Lens specs

-Lenses is a list of JSON objects that contain the configuration of the lenses to apply on a combination of linksets.
+Lens specs is a list of JSON objects that contain the configuration of the lenses to apply on a combination of linksets.

 ```json5